 The sloth body is specialized for a low intake of indigestible food, particularly mature leaves of forest trees.
 They use fewer resources per day than most mammals and have corresponding traits such as their famous lethargic behavior, long periods between defecating, and highly variable body temperature.
 This sloth occupies a home range of less than 2 ha and may use fifty trees of up to thirty species, eating leaves of different ages.
 They digest food very slowly, taking several days to do so.
 They descend from the canopy once a week to defecate.
 Mothers carry their young for a few months, so they have the opportunity to learn what to eat; then the mother leaves to a different part of her home range, bequeathing the first home range to the offspring.

 There are more adult females found of this species than adult males, suggesting that there is spacing among males and competition for access to females.
-Sloths are the most abundant mid-sized mammals in the tropical forests of Costa Rica; it is thought that their populations may have increased over the last few decades due to the disappearance of the harpy eagle, but this is not certain.
+It is thought that their populations may have increased over the last few decades due to the disappearance of the harpy eagle, but this is not certain.
 The sloth is not threatened as much by natural terrestrial predators (such as boas or cats) as much as it is threatened by logging and general deforestation.

 Sloths are specialized for eating leaves of trees and lianas; they will eat leaves from many different species, but they are also picky eaters.